gitKrystan/2025-emberfest/slides.md

 - Generates the URL
 - Serializes the request body
 - Sets cache options
-- tl;dr: It will update our Todo queries
+- tl;dr: It will update our Todos

 </v-clicks>